-You’ve almost certainly had to sit down with some sort of forms and designate your beneficiaries be it on a savings or checking account, life insurance, annuity, 401(k), pension, or IRA.
+You’ve almost certainly had to designate your beneficiaries on savings and checking accounts, life insurance plan, annuity, 401(k), pension, or IRA.
 All of these accounts are passed along at the time of death via beneficiary designation (sometimes referred to as payable on death (PODs) or transfer on death (TODs) accounts).
 It’s easy to forget, but beneficiary designations take precedence over whatever is written in your will.
-So, even if you the six basic “must have” estate planning documents in place you still need to address who is named as your beneficiaries.
+So, even if you have the six basic “must have” estate planning documents in place, you still need to address who is named as your beneficiaries.

 I have a few simple tips for reviewing and protecting your important accounts:

 - Be sure to name a primary beneficiary (or beneficiaries), using the appropriate beneficiary designation forms.

 - Be sure to also name an alternate beneficiary in case the first beneficiary dies before you.

 - Don’t name your estate as the beneficiary (not without lots of expert advice).